-When a judgment is entered in the Civil Court it is enforceable for a period of twenty years for money only, it is not a lien against real property.
+When a judgment is entered in the Civil Court, it is enforceable for a period of twenty years for money only; it is not a lien against real property.
 Nor is a judgment entered in one county a lien on real property in any other county.
-If a judgment-creditor wishes to enforce a judgment against real property, he or she must follow the procedure below for “transcripting” the judgment.
+If a judgment-creditor wishes to enforce a judgment against real property, they must follow the procedure below for “transcribing” the judgment.

 A transcript is a paper containing the essential information of the judgment, certified by the clerk in the county where the judgment is entered.

-The judgment-creditor must apply to the clerk of the court in which the judgment was entered for a transcript and then file the transcript with the county clerk of the county in which the court is located (the home county).
+The judgment-creditor must apply to the court clerk in which the judgment was entered for a transcript and then file the transcript with the county clerk of the county in which the court is located (the home county).
 To find out the fee for filing a transcript of judgment, click on court fees.
 The judgment then becomes a realty lien in that county.